-The Cobb Institute works with many different partners to organize events, plan projects, develop courses, and build programs that are focused around four main areas: Educational Development, Community Collaboration, Sustainable Practices, and Spiritual Integration.
+The Cobb Institute works with many different partners to organize events, plan projects, develop courses, and build programs that are focused around three main areas: Holistic Education, Community Building, and Spiritual Exploration.

 - Support the Institute for the Postmodern Development of China